 The blade of the band saw is not solid as standard blades.
 It does not have a circular plate of steel with carbide teeth.
 It is narrow, flexible and has teeth on one edge of the band saw.
 The band saw is ideal for cutting curves and tricky shapes.

 The blade easily maneuvers in such spaces, unlike the circular blade limited to straight lines.
 The narrow blade keeps the workpiece solid on the table while cutting.
 Chances are low that it will slip off the saw.
 That is safer regardless of the type of cuts you are working on.

-When you are working on cutting tapers, you need to draw guidelines, make cuts slightly outside the lines and add some strokes removing the saw marks.
+When working on cutting tapers, you need to draw guidelines, make cuts slightly outside the lines and add some strokes, removing the saw marks.
 That way, you will get a smooth surface.
 Resawing makes the cut thin from a thick surface.
 That process becomes easy and affordable on materials that attract more costs.